EdgeCaseBerg/Sudoku/README.md

 ---+---+---+---+---+---+---+---
 ```

 From then on you can call a method on your `res#` to make a change.
-Remember
-though, it is immutable since you're in scala, so you'll want to keep that
-in mind.
 The methods you'll need to use are:

 - `viewBoard`: Prints the board to the console